 I decided it was time to make a change, and started waking up for my child, instead of to him, at least most days.

-If you are wanting to make a change to better yourself as a wife and mother, start getting up early!
+If you are wanting to make a change to better yourself as mother, start getting up early!

 You might be thinking, so what will happen if I do this?!
 Won’t I be MORE tired?!
 Eh, you might be the first day or two.
 But you will make it.